OpenLMIS/openlmis-ui-components/README.md

 ```
 5. Go to `http://localhost:9000/webapp/` to see the login page.

-*Note:* To change the location of where the OpenLMIS-UI attemps to access OpenLMIS, use the command `grunt build  --serve --openlmisServerUrl=<openlmis server url>`.
+*Note:* To change the location of where the OpenLMIS-UI attemps to access OpenLMIS, use the command `grunt build  --serve --openlmisServerURL=<openlmis server url>`.

 ## Building & Testing
 See the [OpenLMIS/dev-ui project](https://github.com/OpenLMIS/dev-ui) for more information on what commands are available, below are the command you might use during a normal work day.